scottqmn/starter-next/README.md

 This is a template for Next.js projects with:

-- Mixed .jsx/.tsx files (with PropTypes/TS respectively)
 -   CSS/SCSS modules
-- Prettier formatting
+-   Prettier
-- ESlint (separate configurations for .jsx/.tsx: babel-eslint, @typescript-eslint)
+-   ESlint
+-   Jest
+-   Prismic CMS

 ## Getting Started